cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 ### Setting the report ID {#setting-report-id}

+As per {{!DAP, Section 4.3.2}} The report ID MUST be generated using a cryptographically secure random number generator.

 As per {{!PPAUTHSCHEME, Section 2.2}}, the token nonce is a randomly-generated 32-byte value.
-The client MUST re-use the lower 16 bytes of the nonce of the token embedded in the ReportAuth extension as the {{!DAP}} report's ID.
-This allows Aggregators to make sure each token is only used once per task, by leveraging the anti-reply mechanism specified in {{!DAP, Section 4.3.2 and Section 4.4.1.4}} step 6.
+As an optimisation, a DAP deployment MAY require clients to re-use the lower 16 bytes of the nonce of the token embedded in the ReportAuth extension as the {{!DAP}} report's ID.
+This allows Aggregators to make sure each token is only used once per task by verifying that token nonce and report ID are the same and leveraging the anti-reply mechanism specified in {{!DAP, Section 4.3.2 and Section 4.4.1.4}} step 6.

+Note that in this case clients MUST manage token sets containing one token per Aggregator with a shared nonce.

 # Aggregator behavior {#aggregator-behavior}